 '''

 class ToolExampleConan(ConanFile):

 name = "my_tool_installer"

+...

+(continues on next page)

 '''

 '''

 def package_info(self):

 self.env_info.path.append(os.path.join(self.package_folder, "bin"))

 '''

 If another Conan recipe requires the my_tool_installer in the source(), build(), package() and imports(), the bin folder of the my_tool_installer package will be automatically appended to the system PATH.
 If my_tool_installer packages an executable called my_tool_executable in the bin of the package folder, we can directly call the tool because it will be available in the path: